Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 It covers the full picture of shared living.
 The moment you need something beyond expense splitting — coordinating cleaning, managing a shared shopping list, communicating about household issues — Settle Up hits a wall.
 You end up back in the WhatsApp group, which is where conflicts start.
 HouseKeepr keeps everything in one place.

 Analytics that actually show you something.
-Beyond "you owe €23.50," HouseKeepr gives you a clearer picture of household spending over time — useful when you're trying to figure out where the budget is actually going.
+Beyond "you owe 23.50 euros," HouseKeepr gives you monthly spending trends, budget tracking per category, member spending breakdowns, and month-over-month comparisons.
+That is useful when you are trying to figure out where the household budget is actually going.

 The "One App" Argument

-Here's the honest pitch for HouseKeepr: shared living has a coordination problem, not just a financial problem.
+Here is the honest pitch for HouseKeepr: shared living has a coordination problem, not just a financial problem.

 Money is one part of it.
-But the average flatmate dispute isn't really about €8.50 for dish soap — it's about the accumulation of small frictions that never get resolved.
+But the average flatmate dispute is not really about 8.50 euros for dish soap — it is about the accumulation of small frictions that never get resolved.
 The chores that always fall to one person.
 The shopping that nobody remembers to do.
 The rules that were agreed verbally and then conveniently forgotten.

 What Real Flatshares Look Like